 Day 1 Anchorage

-Head north by car or board the Alaska Railroad for the eight-hour scenic rail tour to Denali National Park and Preserve, home to North America’s tallest peak, Denali.
-Here you’ll be able to explore by road, air or water on a bus tour traveling into the heart of the park for wildlife viewing, white-water rafting through the deep canyons, or on a flightseeing tour circling the peaks of the Alaska Range.
+Head north to Denali National Park and Preserve, home to North America's tallest mountain peak and some of the world's most spectacular scenery and wildlife sightings.
+You can get there in about five hours by car, or eight hours aboard an Alaska Railroad train.
+That leaves you time for a short day tour—think whitewater rafting, ziplining, or a flightseeing tour around the dramatic peaks of the Alaska Range.
 For dinner, try an authentic salmon bake or sample the ales at one of the state’s fantastic breweries.
-Overnight at one of the many lodging options at the Denali park entrance.
+Overnight at one of the many lodging options near the Denali park entrance.

-Spend the morning checking off one more adventure on your list in Denali, such as an ATV tour, horseback riding or a visit to the National Park Service’s sled dog kennel.
-If you’re travelling during late August or early September, you’ll be treated to Alaska’s vibrant autumn colors.
-The tundra turns deep shades of orange and red for a few brief weeks before winter sets in.
+Spend the morning checking off one more adventure on your list in Denali, such as an ATV tour, a bus ride into the park for photo opportunities, a guided hike, or a visit to the National Park Service's only working sled dog kennel.
+If you’re traveling during late August or early September, you’ll be treated to Alaska’s vibrant autumn colors as the tundra turns deep shades of orange and red for a few brief weeks before winter sets in.
 Then it’s on to Fairbanks, either by car or back aboard the Alaska Railroad.